 One of the most important reasons for reducing the churn rate is the reality that you will find it is more expensive to get new customers than it is to retain the ones you already have.
 You have up to a 70% chance of selling more products or services to a customer you already have than selling to a new one.
 Your chances of selling something to a new customer drop down to being as low as 5%.
 Your current customers are already satisfied with you and trust you.
 New prospective customers need to be convinced that they should spend their money on what you are selling.
 This is why you will always have a better chance at selling to a current customer over a prospective one.

 Speaking of gaining more sales from current customers, keeping those customers is significantly less expensive than it is to acquire new ones.
-It could cost as much as five times as much to get a new customer than it does to hold onto a current one.
 This is why you should maintain an ongoing relationship with your current customers and make them feel like they matter.
-Consistency is key here.
+Consistency is the key here.

 Existing customers can be a boon for your business.
 They are five times as likely to make additional purchases from you in the future.
 They are also four times as likely to promote your business to others.
 Finally, they are seven times more likely to try out a new product or service you may be offering.
 You can start taking advantage of the loyalty that your current customers are providing you.
 It will be much easier than persuading new prospects to become paying customers.
 What’s more, you can upsell to your current customer’s ten times more easily than it would be to get new customers to buy something in the first place.